janbernloehr/janbernloehr.github.io/_posts/2017-06-10-ros-windows.md

 ## Install the WSL and Bash on Windows

-To install the Windows Subsystem for Linux and Bash on Ubuntu, follow [this](https://msdn.microsoft.com/de-de/commandline/wsl/install_guide) guide.
+To install the Windows Subsystem for Linux and Bash on Windows, follow [this](https://msdn.microsoft.com/de-de/commandline/wsl/install_guide) guide.

 In case you have used the WSL before applying the creators update, you may still have the trusty version (14.04) of Ubuntu for Windows installed.
 However, you need to upgrade to xenial (16.04).
 To check which version is actually installed, start an instance of bash and run `lsb_release -a`.
 The output should look like